Oklahoma City Thunder (20-17, 6-11 away) vs. Los Angeles Lakers (11-25, 6-12 home)

 The Lakers aren’t a very defensive team, they’re giving up 111.3 points per game, second worst in the NBA.
 For that reason, when the Lakers score under 100 points, they’re 0-10.
 That’s key for the Thunder.
 Gotta hit 100 and keep the Lakers from doing that.

 The Oklahoma City Thunder have rebounded well lately but they’ll have to do it again tonight.
 Oklahoma City is 15-6 when they can grab more boards than their opponent.We invite you to follow Thunder Digest on Twitter and like Thunder Digest on Facebook.
-Our Podcast is on iTunes.
+Don't forget to subsribe on Youtube!
+Our Podcast is on iTunes and on Stitcher.
 We also have a Thunder Digest Instagram account if you love fun Thunder photography!